Jhorn-spec/Jhorn-spec/README.md

 - 👋 Hi, I’m @Jhorn-spec
-- 👀 I’m a Machine Learning and AI Enthusiast
+- 👀 Machine Learning and Ai Research Engineer
-- 🌱 I’m currently learning ML and AI
+- 🌱 Passionate about being updated with current concepts
 - 💞️ I’m looking to collaborate on these
-- 📫 Connect with me
-  LinkedIn @ https://www.linkedin.com/in/jhorn-ai
+- 📫 Looking to build your model - Connect with me LinkedIn @ https://www.linkedin.com/in/jhorn-ai
   Twitter @John_Bajots